 - Ductile iron demonstrates a stress/strain relation and a considerable range of yield strengths.

 - Conversions to ductile iron from steel castings, forging and fabrications are often made due to the excellent castability and machinability of ductile iron.
 The ductile iron also has comparable (sometimes superior) properties and a lower density, which results in significant cost savings.

 - Ductile iron provides a designer with an exceptional combination of toughness, low cost manufacturing, reliability and endurance.

 To create different grades of ductile iron one must control the matrix structure around the graphite during the casting process, or through subsequent heat treatment.
 There are minor compositional differences that exist between the different grades of ductile iron.
 These differences exist in order to create the desired matrix microstructures.
 Special applications are feasible thanks to the unique properties of ductile irons, austempered ductile irons (ADI) and high alloy ductile irons.

 Ductile iron has greater strength and ductility then gray iron and is subsequently used in the following applications:

 - Cable drums

 - Gear boxes

 The examples above are just a small fraction of the kinds of products that are made out of ductile iron.
-For more information on ductile iron, check out our ductile iron webpage.
+For more information on ductile iron, and to see links to our different ductile iron data sheets, check out our ductile iron webpage.